2026 Election Tracker

 R

 Trump endorsed Hyde-Smith.
 Cook rates Solid Republican.
-The general election dynamic favors Hyde-Smith heavily — but Mississippi's 38% Black voter share creates a structural floor for Democrats that 22-point margins don't necessarily reflect, especially with a candidate like Colom who has won contested elections in heavily Black districts.
+The general election dynamic favors Hyde-Smith heavily, but Mississippi's 38% Black voter share creates a structural floor for Democrats that 22-point margins don't necessarily reflect, especially with a candidate like Colom who has won contested elections in heavily Black districts.
+See all of the election odds for senate seats here.

 U.S. Senate election results — Mississippi